Site map

 Stage II specific impulse 463 seconds (353)

-*No less than 20 tons according to the technical assignment; 23.8-ton payload will apparently require an additional impulse at apogee to enter orbit.
+*No less than 20 tons according to the technical assignment; 23.8-ton payload will apparently require an additional engine firing at apogee to enter orbit.

-**A payload would have to develop additional 1,500 meters per second in velocity (Delta V) with its own propulsion unit, in order to reach a geostationary orbit.
+**A payload would have to gain an additional 1,500 meters per second in velocity (Delta V) with its own propulsion unit in order to reach a geostationary orbit.

 Rus-M development team: